javerous/TorChat-Mac/README.md

 ## Technics
 TorChat for Mac is written in Objective-C 2.0 with Cocoa framework.
-The current version needs macOS 10.10 (Yosemite) minimum to work.
+The current version needs macOS 10.11 (El Capitan) minimum to work.

 ## Modes